Abdelrahman842003/Abdelrahman842003/README.md

 I'm a full-time Frontend Developer working remotely since 2023 🚀.
 Here's a bit about me:

-- 🌱 Currently learning AI
+- 🌱 Currently learning Backend (PHP - LARAVEL)
 - ❓ Feel free to ask me about anything related to JavaScript and related technologies
 - ⚡ Fun fact: Think before you act